India's crematorium workers bear the burden of COVID crisis | DW | 18.05.2021

-India's coronavirus death toll is staggering, and those responsible for cremating the bodies of victims face hazardous working conditions and increased risk of infection at cremation sites.
+India's coronavirus death toll is staggering, and those responsible for cremating the bodies of victims face hazardous working conditions and increased risks of infection at cremation sites.

 It's 9 a.m. and crematorium workers Arvind Gaekwad and Gautam Ingle are relaxing ahead of a hectic shift.